 ShelterBox goal is to help 500,000 people every year.
 By 2008 96,500 ShelterBoxes had been sent out.

-- Immediately after the recent floods in Australia, 200 ShelterBoxes were placed on standby
+- Immediately after the floods in Australia, 200 ShelterBoxes were placed on standby

-- In the six months to June, 2,680 ShelterBoxes had been deployed to 8 countries: Australia, New Zealand, Japan, Brazil, Sri Lanka, Madagascar, Bolivia and Columbia
+- In the six months to June that year, 2,680 ShelterBoxes had been deployed to 8 countries: Australia, New Zealand, Japan, Brazil, Sri Lanka, Madagascar, Bolivia and Columbia